Jas-car/docker_best_practices/README.md

     ```dockerfile
       FROM nginx:alpine3.18-slim
     ```
-3. ***Principle of least possible privilege***
+3. ***Minimum privilege principle***

-To avoid potential attacks, we must run the containers without the root user (which is the default user for the containers if none is specified).
+To avoid potential attacks, we must run the containers without the root user,which is the default user for the containers if none is specified.

-> In Linux, the permissions of directories and files are managed from highest to lowest priority.
+> In Linux, the permissions of directories and files are managed from highest to lowest priority in
 > the following way:
 >> - owner of the file or directory
 >> - group to which the owner of the file or directory belongs